 Welcome to Dendronex

-Our company was established to meet the changing and evolving needs of the material, nanoscale and supramolecular sciences.
-Our mission is to provide the academic and commercial research arenas with new, molecular building blocks for the construction of utilitarian molecular architectures.
+Our company was established to meet the changing and evolving needs of the material, nanoscale, and supramolecular sciences.
+Our mission is to provide the academic and commercial research arenas with new, molecular building blocks for the construction of utilitarian molecular architectures, along with providing technical manuscript services to enhance and make results and information dissemination efficient, simple and cost-effective.
 These materials are easily incorporated into new and existing materials, as well as facilitate functional property modification and enhancement, such as enabling water solubility or process compatibility.
-Dendronex lets you harness years of experience in the dendrimer, self-assembly and nanotechnology regimes to provide laboratories and research scientists across a wide variety of disciplines and commercial platforms with access to affordable, high purity molecular constructs to drive your innovation and ideas.
+Dendronex lets you harness years of experience in the synthetic chemistry, dendrimer chemistry, molecular self-assembly, and the supramolecular, and nanotechnology regimes to provide laboratories and research scientists across a wide variety of disciplines and commercial platforms with access to affordable, high purity molecular constructs and technical writing expertise to drive your innovation and ideas.
 Our mission includes learning from our customers, in order to expand our offerings to meet current and future needs.